Mar 26, 2025

 In healthcare, everyone is tired of managing patient info with paper records and phone calls.
 These old-school methods waste time, lead to mistakes and cause headaches for everyone.
 That’s why healthcare providers (HCPs) are turning to digital solutions and healthcare web development.

-This shift has already driven the global health tech market to reach $309.93 billion in 2023.
+This shift has already driven the global healthcare IT market to reach $363.2 billion in 2024.

 Want to develop a medical web app and join the revolution?
 First, you need to understand the healthcare web development process.

 Good news: You’re in the right place.
-With over a decade of providing healthcare software development services, Digiteum can guide you through the process.
+With over a decade in medical software development, Digiteum can guide you through the healthcare web application development process.
 Explore our tips and tricks below to get started.

 A well-designed web application benefits everyone in healthcare.
 Here’s what each group gains: